5 Pests Commonly Mistaken for Bed Bugs

 -

 Appearance: Ticks can range in color, but most are brown.
 Before feeding, they appear flat like bed bugs and have a similar, round body shape.
-Ticks have eight legs (they belong to the arachnid family) rather than six like the bed bug.
+Adult ticks have eight legs, rather than six.

 -